-According to the IRS, the credit is intended to help people make ends meet, and it put more than $66 billion into the pockets of almost 28 million individuals and families last year.
+According to the IRS, the credit is intended to help people make ends meet, and it put more than $62 billion into the pockets of almost 25 million individuals and families in 2020.
 “The EITC is a refundable tax credit.
 This means workers may get money back, even if they have no tax withheld,” states the IRS.

 Some disability retirement benefits qualify as earned income when claiming the credit, according to the IRS.
-The IRS goes on to note that “you may claim a relative of any age as a qualifying child if the relative is totally and permanently disabled and fits all other EITC requirements.”
+According to the IRS, you may claim a child of any age as a qualifying child if he or she is totally and permanently disabled and has a valid Social Security number.

 The IRS categorizes disability retirement benefits as earned income until you reach minimum retirement age.
 That is defined as the earliest age you could have received a pension or annuity if you did not have the disability.
 Once you reach minimum retirement age, disability payments are considered to be your pension and not earned income.